-See the majestic Mayon Volcano up close in Albay’s Legazpi City!
+See the majestic Mayon Volcano up close in Albay!
 Find out what other tourist spots you should visit and where you can get a taste of the best Bicolano dishes in this article.

 Legazpi City used to be a small farming and fishing village but is now a thriving city and one of the Philippines’ top adventure tourism destinations.
-Located in the province of Albay in the Bicol region, it is the home of the world-famous Mayon Volcano.
+Located in the province of Albay in the Bicol region, it is known as the gateway to see the world-famous Mayon Volcano.

 Travelers from different parts of the world over come to Legazpi to see the perfect cone shape of one of the most active volcanoes in the world.

-In recent years, Legazpi City is more than just the home of the 200 million-year-old Mayon Volcano.
+In recent years, Legazpi City is more than just the gateway to the 200 million-year-old Mayon Volcano.
 They don’t call Legazpi City as “The City of Fun and Adventure” for nothing.

-Aside from stunning views and outdoor adventures, Legazpi City also showcases the tastiest Bicolano dishes that are known for using local ingredients like coconut milk and chilies.
+Aside from stunning views and outdoor adventures, Legazpi City also showcases the tastiest Bicolano dishes in Albay restaurants that are known for using local ingredients like coconut milk and chilies.
 Bicolanos, locals of the region, love spicy food so much that they even have ice cream made from it.

 If you’re visiting the home of Mayon Volcano for the first time, here’s a list of the best things to do in Legazpi to add to your itinerary.

-Cagsawa Ruins is one of the most iconic tourist landmarks in Legazpi.
+Cagsawa Ruins is one of the most iconic tourist spots in Albay province.
 The church was built in 1587 then destroyed by Dutch pirates in 1636.
 A priest had it rebuilt in 1587 but in 1814, the historic eruption of Mayon Volcano once again destroyed the church and the town of Cagsawa.

 Today, the crumbling structure is adorned with vines growing in between the cracks.
 Think of the lone crumbling tower as Legazpi’s Leaning Tower of Pisa.
 Its remnants have been preserved by the Cagsawa Branch of the National Museum in the Philippines as well as the municipal government of Daraga.

 Despite its tragic history, the Cagsawa Ruins Park is one of the best places to see the majestic Mayon Volcano on a clear day.
-Join an Albay provincial tour to fully experience this tourist spot.
+Join an Albay provincial tour to visit this tourist spot.

-There are rivers, creeks, and rice fields that travelers can trek on foot or explore by riding an all-terrain vehicle (ATV) or a jeepney.
+There are rivers, creeks, and rice fields that travelers can trek on foot or explore by riding an all-terrain vehicle (ATV) in a Mayon Volcano ATV tour.
 But exploring the flora and fauna isn’t the only thing you can do here.

 While you can see the perfect cone shape of Mayon Volcano anywhere in Legazpi, there’s nothing quite exhilarating than getting closer to it.
 And you can do get close to it by joining an Albay Day tour or by visiting the Mayon Volcano Natural Park.
 Well, at least the closest you can in the safest way possible.